HarryChopra/block-3-warmups/week-4/03-wed-many-to-many-relationships.md

   * You can use an online tool or whiteboard

 3. STRETCH: Write out SQL (DDL) schema for your ERDs
-4. EXTRA STRETCH: Write out DQL seed data for your ERDs
+4. EXTRA STRETCH: Write out SQL (DML) seed data for your ERDs

 ## Resources